 6. Other Associated Uses

-These functions make the Noco GB50 not only the best jump starter currently available in the market today but also, the most versatile unit too.
+These functions make the Noco GB50 not only the best jump starter currently available on the market today, but also the most versatile option.

 For instance, when I drove out of civilization, I never needed to bother with a separate power bank, flashlight, or any form of light that would indicate I was in trouble (if/when I was in trouble).